hafsamubarak/Crud-ToDo/README.md

 # WEBWAngularFirebaseCRUD

-- It's a simple Todo App that enables the user to add, edir and delete his todos.
+- It's a simple Todo App that enables the user to add, edit and delete his todos.

 # Installation and setup: